What Is a Minimum Viable Product?

 Related terms

-Build your next MVP with Google
+Start building your next MVP

 Learn more about MVPs and the Agile project management framework from industry experts at Google with the Google Project Management: Professional Certificate on Coursera.
 Build job-ready skills like strategic thinking, change management, project management, stakeholder management, task estimation, and more, all at your own pace.